googlefonts/glyphsets/README.md

 The final `.glyphs` files are the sum of `gflanguages` + `.stub.nam` + `.stub.glyphs`.

+**Important note**: *glyphsets* uses the version of *gflanguages* that's currently installed on your system to query for characters per language.
+This enables you working on both packages locally at once.
+In any case, make sure that the *gflanguages* package is up-to-date on your system.

 _Bonus points:_ Sadly, in the creation of the `.glyphs` files, it's not possible to exactly recreate the glyph sorting that Glyphs.app uses by default, so the `.glyphs` files look a bit different from what's expected.
 If you care, please open every freshly adjusted `.glyphs` file in Glyphs.app, select all glyphs, and run "Update Glyph Info" from the "Glyphs" menu on them to sort them and save the file.
 But the files will work as-is in any case.

 What happens under the hood